recurly/recurly-js/README.md

   * Does inline validation, and server-side validation.
   * Talks to Recurly (through a JSONP API), pulling down plan criteria, and creating subscriptions.

 2. A stock stylesheet that is also very similar to our hosted payment pages.
-It is coded in stylus, and comes with sass, scss, and css compilations.
+It is coded in stylus, and comes with the css compilations.
-  * Take this stylesheet and tweak it to your heart's desire to match the look and feel of your design.
+  * Take this stylesheet and tweak it to your heart's content to match the look and feel of your design.

 # Getting Started

-Download the zip/tar or clone this repository, and take a look at the examples.

 Accepting subscriptions is as simple as dropping in this js:
 <pre>